roytang/blog/content/notes/2021/12/1472933987718815750/index.md

 <time>[2021-12-30 08:49] </time> #MagicArena decathlon event 8: singleton.
 Got there in 2 tries, using Sam Black's list.
 Each game took forever though!
 At least I didn't spend gems.
 One more token to get a third finals entry!

 {{< photos 1476354769421680641 >}}

+<time>[2022-01-01 09:28] </time> #MagicArena decathlon event 9: standard bo3.
+Took me FOUR tries.
+Monogreen bombed.
+Two tries with Izzet almost got there but every mirror match was a miserable grind.
+Finally swept the event with Monowhite.
+That gets me 3 runs at the final!
+(No need to do event 10!)

+{{< photos 1477089229960146944 >}}